ttmbase/ttmtrade/readme.md

 ```
 *If coin have no "coin-cli" file then try something like "coind" instead*

-*If coin is not supported by encryption (like ZerroCash and it forks) the coin can not be added to OpenTrade.*
+*If coin is not supported by encryption (like ZerroCash and it forks) the coin can not be added to TTMBASE.*

-Add your coin details to OpenTrade
+Add your coin details to TTMBASE

 1. Register on exchange.
 The first registered user will be exchange administrator.
 2. Go to "Admin Area" -> "Coins" -> "Add coin"